To assist you with a price estimate, we include the following information for your convenience.

 - Painting – undercoat and two top-coats $500 plus paint cost

-- Plumbing works to connect the downpipe to the stormwater system, $200
+- Plumbing works to connect the downpipe to the storm water, $200

-Our clients are consultated at each stage of the construction, as the end product is for YOU THE CLIENT, not the builder.Google+
+Our clients are consulted at each stage of the construction, as the end product is for YOU THE CLIENT, not the builder.Google+